-A fixed-rate loan features a fixed payment amount for the entire duration of your mortgage.
-The property tax and homeowners insurance will go up over time, but generally, payment amounts on fixed rate loans change little over the life of the loan.
+A fixed-rate loan features a fixed payment over the life of the mortgage.
+The property tax and homeowners insurance will go up over time, but generally, payment amounts on fixed rate loans vary little.

 Have questions about mortgage loans?
 Call us at (440) 234-9660.
 It's our job to answer these questions and many others, so we're happy to help!